tunein/mopub-ios-sdk/README.md

 - Adding error reporting from mopub
 - Expose hidden error within the mopub sdk
+- Removed two viewability folders (will add again in the future)

 # MoPub iOS SDK

-Thanks for taking a look at MoPub!
+Thanks for taking a ook at MoPub!
 We take pride in having an easy-to-use, flexible monetization solution that works across multiple platforms.

 Sign up for an account at [http://app.mopub.com/](http://app.mopub.com/).